fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 Class patterns are for example: Template Method, Factory Method, Adapter and Interpreter.
 Most of the other patterns are Object patterns.

+Categories give us a way to think about the way groups of patterns relate and how patterns within a group relate to one another.
+They also give us a way to extrapolate to new patterns.

 ## SOLID Design Principles

 ### Single Responsibility Principle (SRP)